tcv-nguyen/build_a_buddy/README.md

   - Order has_many CustomProduct
   - CustomProduct belongs_to StuffedAnimal, has_many Accessories through ProductAccessory.
 ProductAccessory will have Accessory sale_price at the time of adding to cart.
   - This association will allow normalization of Order with multiple CustomProducts, allow developer easy to code on front end for User's seletion, allow simple controller add/remove CustomProduct, allow simple calculation of CustomProduct's price (sum :quantity)
+- I'll use CustomProduct model to generate object for calculation profit, then I'll collect the best 3 CustomProduct with most profit

 # Instructions: